Correcting Grain-Errors in Magnetic Media: Preliminaries

 Suppose $\cA$ is an additive Abelian group of order $n+1$ and suppose $( \tilde{g}_1, \ldots, \tilde{g}_{n} )$ is a sequence consisting of the distinct non-zero elements of $\cA$.
 For every $a \in \cA$, we define a \textit{\textbf{group code}} $\tilde{\cC}^{\cA}_{a}$ to be

-Without loss of generality, we assume the Abelian groups we deal with in this paper are additive, and that the group operation is denoted as addition.
-Such a construction was shown in \cite{cr} to have $d_H(\tilde{\cC}^{\cA}_a) \geq d_A(\tilde{\cC}^{\cA}_a) \geq 2$.
+Without loss of generality, we assume the Abelian groups we deal with in this paper are additive.
+The resulting code construction was shown in \cite{cr} to have $d_H(\tilde{\cC}^{\cA}_a) \geq d_A(\tilde{\cC}^{\cA}_a) \geq 2$.
 We include the following example for clarity.

 \begin{example} Let $\cA$ be the additive Abelian group $\mathbb{Z}_3$ so that $( \tilde{g}_1, \tilde{g}_2 ) = ( 1, 2 )$.
 Then, the group $\cA$ partitions the space $GF(2)^2$ into $3$ group codes.

 \end{example}